vcmerritt/nextcloud/README.md

 ```

-## Create Active Directory User Accounts for NextCloud Use
+## Create LDIF file to use for creation of Active Directory User Accounts for NextCloud
 ``` bash
 cd ~/